MicrosoftDocs/learn/learn-pr/aspnetcore/interact-with-data-blazor-web-apps/includes/6-share-data-in-blazor-applications.md

 > [!NOTE]
 > As for component parameters, you can pass objects as cascading parameters if you have more complex requirements.

-In the preceding example, the cascading value is identified by the `Name` attribute in the parent, which is matched to the `Name` value in the `[CascadingParameter]` attribute.
+In the preceding example, the `Name` attribute in the parent identifies the cascading value, which is matched with the `Name` value in the `[CascadingParameter]` attribute.
 You can optionally omit these names, in which case the attributes are matched by type.
 Omitting the name works well when you have only one parameter of that type.
 If you want to cascade two different string values, you must use parameter names to avoid any ambiguity.

 ## Share information by using AppState